PJWalker/daggerheart/content/GM Rules/Environments/Local Tavern.md

 # Features

 ***What’s the Talk of the Town? - Passive:*** A PC can ask the bartender, staff, or patrons about local events, rumors, and potential work with a Presence Roll.
-On a success, they can pick two of the below details to learn—or three if they critically succeed.
+On a success, they can pick two of the below details to learn – or three if they critically succeed.
 On a failure, they can pick one and mark a Stress as the local carries on about something irrelevant.

   - A fascinating rumor with a connection to a PC’s background
   - A promising job for the party involving a nearby threat or situation